 #1: Look for Unusually Low Engagement Rates

 One of the easiest ways to detect fake Instagram influencers is by checking their engagement to follower ratio.
-Most fake influencers will have thousands of followers but barely any likes.
+You can usually spot a fake influencer easily because they will have thousands of followers but barely any likes.

 So if you notice something like this on an influencer’s Instagram account, there’s a good chance they may be buying followers.